screepers/RoomVisual/README.md

 ## Installation

-Place a copy of the `RoomVisual.js` file from this repository in your project's directory. ie. `path/to/RoomVisual.js` Copy `XRoomVisual.resources.js` in orderto be able to draw resource icons.
+Place a copy of the `RoomVisual.js` file from this repository in your project's directory. ie. `path/to/RoomVisual.js`

 ## Usage